X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim02textures.md

     }
 ```

 As usual, we indicate which technique we want the graphics card to use to render the triangle to the screen.
 We need to instruct our graphics card to sample the color of every pixel from the texture image.
-This is exactly what the **TexturedNoShading** technique of my effect file does, so we set it as active technique.
+This is exactly what the **TexturedNoShading** technique of my effect file does, so we set it as an active technique.
 As we did not specify any normals for our vectors so we cannot expect the effect to do any meaningful shading calculations.

 * As explained in Series 1, we need to set the World matrix to identity so the triangles will be rendered where we defined them, and View and Projection matrices so the graphics card can map the 3D positions to 2D screen coordinates.
 * Finally, we pass our texture to the technique.
-Then we actually draw our triangle from our vertices array, as done before in the first series.
+Then we draw our triangle from our vertices array, as done before in the first series.

 Running this should already give you a textured triangle, displaying half of the texture image!